mattmakai/fullstackpython.com/source/content/pages/13-meta/02-change-log.markdown

 ## 2016
 ### January
+* Split the [relational databases](/databases.html) page sections on [PostgreSQL](/postgresql.html) and [MySQL](/mysql.html) out into their own pages so there is more room to write about the three topics without making the databases page a behemoth.
 * Updated the [template engines](/template-engines.html) page with a new image to show the spectrum between arbitrary code execution and no logic in templates.
 * Added a new [Jinja2](/jinja2.html) page specifically for that template engine.